cappuchinese/Intro-Java/src/week7_final_assignments/Readme.md

 }
 ```

-This is how you should annotate methods, with purpose of the method, the author (if other than the class)
+This is how you should annotate methods, with purpose of the method, the author (if other than the class) and annotations for
-@param, @return and @throws annotations for parameters, return values and exceptions thrown
-(also the unchecked exceptions if explicitly thrown):
+parameters (@param), return types (@return) and thrown exceptions (@throws -- also the unchecked exceptions if explicitly thrown):

 ```Java